OrchardCMS/OrchardCore.Commerce/docs/features/exactly-payment.md

 | Visa       | 4000 0000 0000 3220 | Any 3 digits | Any future date | success during 3DS Auth (3DS is always expected) |
 | Visa       | 4000 0084 0000 1280 | Any 3 digits | Any future date | the card fails 3DS Auth (3DS is always expected) |
 | Mastercard | 5555 5555 5555 4444 | Any 3 digits | Any future date | Mastercard test card                             |

+### Technical overview

+As mentioned above, this module uses redirects to communicate with the payment processor.
+This means the OrchardCore.Commerce site never sees the buyer's payment information, which avoids potential liability and improves buyer confidence.
+Here is a broad overview of what happens when you click on the _Pay with exactly_ button:
+- JS script sends a POST request that only contains the contents of the checkout page (i.e. addresses).
+- C# backend creates a new Order content item from the checkout data and the stored shopping cart.
+- C# backend sends a POST request to the Exactly API including the order total and the return URL.
+- JS script gets a redirect URL (on Exactly's domain) as response, then navigates there.
+- Payment continues on Exactly, then redirects back to the return URL.
+- C# backend validates the transaction state, updates Order and redirects to the Success page.